efeelize/eng/bec/speaking_ch_3.md

          1.2)root problem detection
              - clarify problems
              - classify problems
-             - problem solving skiils:guide the customers the way for effective solution 1.3)empathy
+             - problem solving skiils
+               guide the customers the way for effective solution 1.3)empathy
              - make customers feel you are standing in their shoes to shoot problems.